TykTechnologies/tyk-k8s-demo/README.md

 cp .env.example .env
 ```

+Depending on the deployments you would like install set values of the `LICENSE`,
+`MDCB_LICENSE` and `PORTAL_LICENSE` inside the `.env` file.

 ### Minikube
-If you are deploying this on Minikube you will need to enable the ingress addon.
+If you are deploying this on Minikube, you will need to enable the ingress addon.
 You do so by running the following:
 ```
 minikube start
 minikube addons enable ingress